2003scape/rscsundae/doc/whydec2001.md

   in 2002.
 - Al Kharid: There was no bank.
 This means the furnace closest to an item bank was in Falador - just like when Bluerose13x was getting 99 Smithing.
+- Falador: Contains an entrance to the Mining Guild, but to reach the Dwarven Mines you must travel north of the city rather than east.
 - There was no Tutorial Island.
 You were immediately spawned adventure-ready in the game world, next to a Guide character (who you could choose to ignore).
 Most players will probably welcome this. :)